Pedagogy & Instructional Technologist for Research Methods

 Additional Positions at AU

-PhD, Political Science and Public Administration, American University (expected 2016)
+PhD, Political Science and Public Administration, American University

-MA, Government, American University
+MA, Political Science, American University

 BA, Political Science and Journalism, Indiana University of Pennsylvania

-- Center for Teaching, Research and Learning
+- Ctr for Teaching, Research and Learning

 - Contact Info

 - For the Media